 sudo apt install gnome-software-plugin-flatpak

-Now you can download .flatpakref file format application from software specific website or visit FlatHub – Flatpak app store.
+Now you can download the .flatpakref file format application from a software-specific website or visit FlatHub – Flatpak app store.

 4. Install Software in Ubuntu Using Snap Packages